jhpyle/docassemble/_docs/background.md

 ## <a name="background_action"></a>background_action()

 Here is an example that uses a background task to add a user-supplied number to 553 and return the result.
+(Of course, adding two numbers is not time-consuming and does not need to run in the background -- this is just a demonstration!)

 {% include side-by-side.html demo="background_action" %}